wjohnsto/redis-mcp-example/README.md

 Example prompts:

-1. Generate three sample users and store them in redis as JSON.
-Then generate a login stream that indicates the users logging in and out of the system.
+1. Generate and store three separate users.
+Then generate a login stream that indicates the users logging in and out of a system.
 1. Generate a conversation between a parent and their child about a school project and store it in a stream.
 1. Generate some example cached queries and responses for a weather application.